redbadger/crux/docs/src/internals/runtime.md

 drive their execution forward.
-Most "grown up" runtimes will do this on a number of threads in a thread pool, but for Crux, we run in the context of a single function call (of the app's `update` function) and potentially in a webassembly context which is single threaded anyway, so our runtime only needs to poll all the in-flight tasks sequentially, to see if any of them need to continue.
+Most "grown up" runtimes will do this on a number of threads in a thread pool, but for Crux, we run in the context of a single function call (of the app's `update` function) and potentially in a webassembly context which is single threaded anyway, so our runtime only needs to poll all the tasks sequentially, to see if any of them need to continue.

-This would work, and in our case wouldn't even be that inefficient, but the async system is set up to avoid unnecessary polling of futures with one additional concept - wakers.
+Polling all the tasks would work, and in our case wouldn't even be that inefficient, but the async system is set up to avoid unnecessary polling of futures with one additional concept - wakers.
 A waker is a mechanism which can be used to signal the executor that something a given task is waiting on has changed, and the task's future should be polled, because it will be able to proceed.
+This is how "at the right time" is decided.

 In our case there's a single situation which causes such a change - a result has arrived from the shell, for a particular effect requested earlier.

+## One effect's life cycle

-So, in broad strokes, our strategy for the capability runtime is as follows:
+So, step by step, our strategy for the capabilities to handle effects is:

 1. A capability `spawn`s a task and submits a future with some code to run
 1. The new task is scheduled to be polled next time the executor runs